Principal $\infty$-Bundles and Smooth String Group Models: Homotopy-theoretic smooth string group models

 \subsection{The definition of smooth string groups}

-The definition of a string group via the Whitehead tower (see Section~\ref{sec:Introduction}) is originally purely homotopy-theoretic.
-In particular, in a string group extension $A \to \String(H) \to H$ the extending group $A$ is not fixed, but only its homotopy type.
+The definition of a string group via the Whitehead tower (see Section~\ref{sec:Introduction}) is purely homotopy-theoretic.
+In particular, in a string group extension $A \to \String(H) \to H$ the extending group $A$ is not fixed, but only its underlying homotopy type.
 So far, to our knowledge there does not exist a definition of string group extensions in a smooth context that contains this flexibility---the extending group $A$ is usually chosen ad hoc to be some smooth version of $\rmB \sfU(1)$.
 Here, we provide a smooth version of the original homotopy-theoretic definition (see Definition~\ref{def:String(H) in H_oo}).
 In particular, only the underlying homotopy type of the extending smooth group $A$ is fixed in this definition.

-Recall that any compact, simple, and simply connected Lie group $H$ is also 2-connected and satisfies $\rmH^3(H;\ZN) \cong \ZN$.
-Any Lie group $H$ defines a group object $\wH$ in the $\infty$-topos of spaces $\bS$.
+To avoid clashes of notation, we denote a Lie group by a triple $(H_1, \cdot, e_H)$, where $H_1 \in \Mfd$ is the underlying manifold, $(-) \cdot (-)$ denotes the multiplication on $H_1$ and $e_H \colon * \to H_1$ is the neutral element in $H_1$.
+Recall that each compact, simple and simply connected Lie group $(H_1, \cdot, e_H)$ is also 2-connected and satisfies $\rmH^3(H_1;\ZN) \cong \ZN$~\cite{Cartan:topologie_des_groupes_de_Lie}.
+Any Lie group $(H_1, \cdot, e_H)$ canonically defines a group object $H$ in the $\infty$-topos of spaces $\bS$.
 We start by reformulating the definition of a string group extension of topological groups within the $\infty$-category of spaces: